Ev3ryTh1ngN1c3/PWA-Text-Editor/README.md

 ## Acknowledgments

-thank you to the UCF Coding BootCamp Teacher, TAs, Educational Assistants & Tutors, <br>
+thank you to the UCF Coding BootCamp Teacher, TAs, Educational Assistants & Tutors
-specifically

 ## Questions